-All Families should be modelled using English Metric Template in cm, and then according to Family Template (Furniture, Casework, etc.).
+If no suitable template were found: please use the English Metric Template in cm, and then according to Family Template (Furniture, Casework, etc.).
 Unless there is a need of an imperial version as well.

 1. All models should be centered unless there's a good reason not to do so.
 For example a wardrobe that relies on the wall.
 Please use Reference Planes to define the basic gross dimensions: Width, Depth and Height:

 2. All model parts should be above the Refence Level:

 3. Please insert Control flip arrows only if requested in the project brief:

 4. If a product have an open/closed position, please create several options according to usage, using on and off Visibility Instance Parameters:

 Use the not() function inside the Family to prevent non-desired behavior